Zivash/youtube_analysis_project/README.md

 ## Usage

-1. **Run the Script:**
+1. **Run the Crawling:**
-   - The main Python script scrapes data from **kworb.net**, performs data cleaning, creates visualizations, and applies regression models to predict YouTube video metrics.
+   - Collect data from **kworb.net**, performs data cleaning, creates visualizations, and applies regression models to predict YouTube video metrics.

    - Make sure to have the required libraries installed before running the script.